nyergler/nyergler.github.io/content/posts/2004-05-20-writing-mozilla-extensions.md

 <ul class="simple">
   <li>
-    overlays the browser window, adding an item to the status bar (this seemed like the simplest example of modifying the browser <span class="caps">UI</span>)
+    overlays the browser window, adding an item to the status bar (this seemed like the simplest example of modifying the browser UI)
   </li>
   <li>
     provides a simple preferences/options dialog, both in Firefox and Mozilla Suite